 Alongside the paint throwing, there’s a feast of delicious dishes.
-Cinnamon Kitchen will be serving up a spirited five-course #HouseofHOLI menu to enjoy after a round of paint-throwing for just £35 per person including your Play Holi session!
+Cinnamon Kitchen will be serving up a #HouseofHOLI menu to enjoy after a round of paint-throwing!
 A pop-up bar on the terrace will also be serving an array of vivid HOLI cocktails.

-Holi itself officially takes place on 21st March, announcing the arrival of spring and passing of winter.
+Holi itself officially takes place on 9th March this year, announcing the arrival of spring and passing of winter.
 Infamously known for its free-for-all carnival of colours and iconic paint fights, HOLI brings together family and friends to laugh and play, forgive and forget and to celebrate love and friendship.
 The only rule about Holi is that there are none, so let your hair down, grab some paint and have fun.

-There’s nothing like a few cocktails, some mouth-watering Indian snacks and shed loads of colour to bring some warmth back into my life.
+There’s nothing like a few cocktails, some mouth-watering Indian snacks and shed loads of colour to bring some warmth back.

 Holi is an annual Hindu tradition observed predominantly in India, Nepal and South Asia but adopted across the world, including the UK.
 Holi Festival is also known as the festival of love, announcing the arrival of spring and passing of winter (sadly we’re not quite there yet!).
 It is celebrated each year around the vernal equinox, the date varies but is always marked on the full moon, starting with a Holika bonfire with singing and dancing.
 The next day, the streets explode with colour as people turn out armed with water balloons, water guns and dry coloured powder.